petuum/autodist/docs/usage/tutorials/customize-strategy.md

 strategy.node_config.extend(node_config)
 ```

 Congratulations!
 You have successfully created your first strategy builder.
-AutoDist is flexible for developers
+AutoDist is flexible, allowing developers
-to create different types of strategies based on the configuration spaces, and also possible for auto-learning a strategy.
+to create different types of strategies based on the configuration spaces, and also for auto-learning a strategy.
 For more developments on strategies, you could refer to other [built-in strategy builders](../../api/autodist.strategy)
 or our development reference to invent your own [kernels](../../api/autodist.kernel).